 How long will it take to get my order?

-It may take up to 14 business days of receiving your prescription and PD.
+We strive to get your glasses to you within 14 business days of receiving your prescription and PD.
 Lab processing time typically takes 7-10 business days and then your glasses are shipped to you with your selected shipping method.
 Once your order is on its way, you will receive an email letting you know that it has shipped and will include a tracking number.
 This is sent AFTER the lab processing time.
 Business days refers to Monday through Friday and excludes national holidays or other holidays that DIFF is closed during the year.
-Please ask in advance if any holidays might impact the prompt delivery of your order if you need your order in a shorter period of time.
-We'll do our best to guide you on proper timeline or potential delays.
+Please ask in advance if any holidays might impact the prompt delivery of your order.
+We'll do our best to guide you on a proper timeline or potential delays.